Troubleshooting¶

 "elasticsearch.index.products=${TestRunContext.indexPrefix}products"

-3. Clean up only your resources:
+Clean up only what you created:

 cleanup = { admin ->